dwvisser/client-certificate-demo/README.md

 The server's private key is in `server.key`, which we use for our server certificate (`server.pem`).
 This is a self-signed certificate, issued by ourselves (Demo CA).

 We have two PKCS#12 client certificates
- - `alice.pfx` which was issued by us (the issuer is Demo CA)
+ - `alice.p12` which was issued by us (the issuer is Demo CA)
- - `bob.pfx`, which is a self-signed certificate (the issuer is Bob himself)
+ - `bob.p12`, which is a self-signed certificate (the issuer is Bob himself)

 To try the demo, import both client certificates into your browser.
 In case of Firefox, go to Settings -> Advanced -> View certificates -> Import.
 Leave the passphrase empty.